MMLewis1225/newsfeed_app/README.md

 ### 4. Add New Post
 - **Create Post:** Users can create a new post by adding a title, text content, and selecting a category.
 - **Post Visibility:** Newly created posts appear at the top of the newsfeed.
-- **User Authentication:** Users must be authenticated to add posts.

 ### 5. Like Post
 - **Like/Unlike Posts:** Users can like or unlike posts by tapping the like button.